ThinkTransit/micropython-hfsm/README.md

-# HFSM
+# Micropython HFSM
-Hierarchical Finite State Machine Implementation in Python
+Hierarchical Finite State Machine Implementation in Micro-Python

+This project is a fork of https://github.com/debbynirwan/hfsm and aims to implement a HFSM in Micro Python.

+Changes implemented to operate on Micro Python:
+* Removed typing
+* Adding dummy print based logger as logging isn't included in mp by default

+Test on Micro Python version 1.18

 ## About
-hfsm is a python library implementation of Hierarchical Finite State Machine that can be used in many fields such as robotics, video game, etc.
+micropython-hfsm is a python library implementation of Hierarchical Finite State Machine that can be used in many fields such as robotics, video game, etc.

 This library supports: